Special Education – Simplified.

 Teaching is all about being able to beg, borrow, and steal materials, and there are few places better to outsource your materials from than TeacherspayTeachers.
 This website has a plethora of free resources that can be used in Special Education programming such as graphic organizers, doodle notes, progress monitoring data sheets, and differentiated and/or multisensory activities.
 Once downloaded, these materials can be used again and again, saving you valuable time to be able to write all those IEPs!

 We don’t mean to toot our own horn, but TeacherSherpa remains one of the best websites available for Special Education teachers.
 This one-stop-shop gives Special Education teachers the ability to choose between creating custom worksheets and editing worksheets they find online to be more engaging for or relevant to their students’ individualized needs.
-This free, easy-to-use website contains thousands of premade files from other teachers, giving you a wide variety of options across grade levels and content areas to choose from.
+This free, easy-to-use website contains thousands of premade lesson templates from other teachers, giving you a wide variety of options across grade levels and content areas to choose from.
 The intuitive, user-friendly interface takes the hassle out of differentiating assignments.

 Students struggling in math and science can especially benefit from the use of BrainGenie, a free website that helps teach and reinforce math skills at a variety of different levels.
 With hundreds of pre-programmed lessons and assessments, BrainGenie allows for teachers to pick and choose the skills that students need to focus on, providing different ways of explaining the material before assessing students on what they have learned.
 An added bonus: BrainGenie even gathers progress monitoring data, so you will never again need to bust out a calculator to determine a student’s average accuracy.